vin136/ML-wild/README.md

 How to quantify improvement.
 Esp with DEEPRL, no clear best model.

 3.What to monitor ?
 How to split the data ?
 Not as simple as they seem.
+We want testing data as relective of production-data.
+In case of time-series we also want to have training data as close to real-world/testing data.
+Thus the latest data is contested by both traning-split and testing-split.
+What split is the best/reliable indicator of your model's live performance.

 4. How to test Machine Learning Code ?
 We avoided testing altogether.
 Well there were bunch of assert statements all over.
+Validation data is often limited.
+We need to track other metrics/properties of the model that are proxy for generalization.
+This also comes under testing, if we view tests as series of binary functions that all must assert True before putting the model to production.

+5. Finally we want models that fail gracefully ?